Last Updated on March 9, 2021 by Julia Wilson

 The difficulty for veterinarians with this condition is determining if the cause has led to secondary infection or if an infection is the original cause.

 Your veterinarian will perform a complete physical examination and obtain a medical history from you.
 He will examine the ear with an otoscope to check for signs of infection, tumours, foreign objects etc. Questions he may ask include when did symptoms first occur, are they in one or both ears, is it seasonal or all year, what flea and tick treatments are you using, what food is your cat eating, has he had exposure to chemicals or irritants?
-These questions can go a long way to determining the possible cause.
+These questions can go a long way in determining the possible cause.

 - Cytology to determine if the infection is fungal or bacterial.
 It is important to obtain a sample from both ears as it is possible for the cat to have a fungal infection in one ear and a bacterial infection in the other.